 M3 is a 485 gram male whose primary activity area is comparatively small (3.8 acres) and mostly within the powerline Right-of-way (ROW), and has chosen a number of hibernation spots at the ROW edge and in the woods, over the years.
 M3 enters into hibernation on nearly the same day each fall.

 Turtle M3 poses an interesting problem when interpreting tracking data: his primary activity area includes a dog-leg corner in the power line ROW, and although he is occassionally found in the woods inside the dog-leg, he is more often found in the ROW itself, so he might be traveling the ROW more than the route map indicates.
-GPS miles travelled:
+GPS miles tracked:

 1.5 miles in 2009, 43 points